MalharSethia/Helpdesk_Routing/README.md

 Enable Notifications

-Toggle "Send Notifications to Team Leaders" in Settings.
+Make sure to assign a verified internal user in teams

 📂 File Structure
 text